 Powerful companies like RBC are held accountable to their shareholders once a year at a legally required Annual General Meeting (AGM).
-At these meetings, the CEO and other senior executives field questions from shareholders, and often have to respond to resolutions filed by shareholders attempting to shift the company’s policy on various issues.
+At these meetings, the CEO and other senior executives field questions from shareholders, and often have to respond to resolutions filed attempting to shift the company’s policy on various issues.

 At last year’s AGM in Toronto, RBC executives were met with a powerful wave of resistance – so much so that they cancelled the in-person meeting the night before!
 This didn’t stop the Indigenous leaders and others who had travelled there to demand RBC and all Canadian banks respect Free, Prior, and Informed Consent (FPIC), stop financing the Coastal Gas Link pipeline, and phase out the financing of fossil fuel projects.